 Amadou Boubacar Cissé

-Amadou Boubacar Cissé is the former Prime Minister of Niger, serving briefly in 2005 and from December 1996 to November 1997, and now works as Vice President for Operations at the Islamic Development Bank.
-Cissé has been widely named as a likely candidate in Niger's 2011 presidential elections.
-Cissé grew up in Niger and was educated as an engineer and economist, earning a PhD in civil engineering.
+Amadou Boubacar Cissé is a governor for the Islamic Development Bank and the former prime minister of Niger, serving briefly in 2005 and from December 1996 to November 1997.
+He has previously served as minister of state for planning, regional development, and community development and minister of state for the economy, finances, and planning.
+He was also a candidate in Niger's 2016 presidential elections.
+Cissé grew up in Niger and was educated as an engineer and economist, earning a Ph.D. in civil engineering.
 He began working for the World Bank in 1982, where he was a World Bank representative in African countries and an advisor to the vice president for the Africa region.
-Cissé has also served as Niger's Senior Minister of Finance, Economic Reforms and Planning.
-He participated in the symposium on “Global Development and Faith-Inspired Organizations in the Muslim World,” co-sponsored by the Berkley Center, in December 2007.